ACDiT: Interpolating Autoregressive Conditional Modeling and Diffusion Transformer: Experiments

 \subsection{Analysis}

 \textbf{Trade off of block size.} Fig.~\ref{fig:fid_fvd_vs_steps} illustrates the trend of trade-off under different sequence lengths and block sizes in image and video generation tasks on \OURS-B. The FID curve indicates that for image generation, directly increasing the autoregressive length leads to a decline in image quality, since each patch receives less attention information on average.
 However, we can mitigate this decline by increasing the total sequence length, which means reducing the patch size.
 For video generation, \OURS shows more advantages due to the inherent temporal dependence of videos.
-The FVD curve demonstrates that increasing autoregressive length has minimal effect on the video quality, even with slight improvement.
+The FVD curve demonstrates that increasing autoregressive length has minimal effect on the video quality, even with a slight improvement.
 As for efficiency, we test the sampling time for various sequence lengths with a batch size of 4 on an NVIDIA A100 GPU.
-Fig.~\ref{fig:inference} shows that as the sequence length increases, particularly beyond 16k, full-sequence attention (AR length of 1) becomes very time-consuming, necessitating the autoregressive generation.
+Fig.~\ref{fig:inference_time} shows that as the sequence length increases, particularly beyond 16k, full-sequence attention (AR length of 1) becomes very time-consuming, necessitating the autoregressive generation.
+Empirically, blocks spanning 2--4 frames provide a good quality--efficiency trade-off for video generation.
+Dynamic or content-adaptive block sizing is a promising extension, and we leave it for future work.

+\textbf{Inference Cost Comparison with MAR.} We further compare the average inference time of \OURS and MAR for image generation and video generation in Table~\ref{tab:inference_cost}.
+Since MAR is not designed or trained for video generation, both models are evaluated under a controlled setting with a fixed sequence length of 4096 tokens to reflect inference cost in a long-horizon setting.
+Notably, \OURS is consistently faster than MAR even for standard image generation.
+This shows that KV-cached block-wise autoregression already improves efficiency for common image-generation workloads.
+The advantage becomes substantially larger for long sequences.
+While MAR recomputes full bidirectional attention at each generation step, \OURS caches key--value pairs of clean past blocks and only performs attention on newly generated blocks, avoiding redundant computation and achieving much lower (10x) latency for long-horizon video generation.

 \textbf{Scaling Performance.} We present the scaling performance of \OURS in Fig.~\ref{fig:model_size_vs_fid}.
 For a fair comparison with DiT, we use the same batch size and learning rate as DiT in these training sessions.
 When increasing the model size, \OURS shows consistent improvement in image quality across all autoregressive lengths, sharing a similar scaling trend with DiT.
-Notably, the improvement is more pronounced with longer autoregressive lengths.
-We hypothesize that this is due to reduced accumulation of errors when scaling the model size.
+Notably, the performance gap between different autoregressive lengths shrinks as model capacity grows.
+This suggests that larger models can more accurately fit each autoregressive conditional distribution, thereby reducing the accumulation of errors over long autoregressive horizons.